Master of Science in Applied and Computational Mathematics

 The Master of Science in Applied and Computational Mathematics curriculum is intended to give the student a working knowledge of several areas of applied mathematics, which may include a specific area of application, in order to prepare for a productive career in industry.
 The Graduate School and the Department require a minimum of 36 credits for any M.Sc. degree.
 Additionally, the Department requires 9 courses, including specific core requirements.
 For a full list of requirements by specific program, please see this guideFor those interested in (optional) independent study, please review the policy.

 At all times, all Master’s students need to make satisfactory progress towards finishing their degree.
 Satisfactory progress in course work is based on grades.
 Students are expected to maintain a grade point average of 3.2 or higher.
-The Graduate School rules regarding satisfactory progress are detailed in Graduate School Policy 3.7.
-The Department of Applied Mathematics follows these recommended guidelines of the Graduate School including an initial warning, followed by a maximum of three quarters of probation and one quarter of final probation, then ultimately being dropped from the program.
+The Graduate School rules regarding satisfactory progress are detailed in Policy 3.7: Academic Performance and Progress.
+Typically, the Department of Applied Mathematics follows the recommendations of the Graduate School.
 We encourage all students to explore and utilize the many available resources across campus.

 Expected academic workload